drdhaval2785/kosha-dev/v1/readme.md

 </entrydetails>
 ```

 Here, `eid` is extra id, which is used to identify the hw-meaning pair in anekArthaka koshas.
-Similarly that may be used in samAnArthaka koshas.
+Similarly that may be used in samAnArthaka koshas. `eid` will be continuous througout the file, so that it is possible to tag to internally refer to some samAnArthaka group or anekArthaka group in the dictionary / from other dictionaries.

 If we search for a word in the headword in `hwdetails` section, we will be able to get `L` and `eid` for the searched word.
 We can use the same to get the entry from `entrydetails` section.
 We can display the relevant `eid` only.
 The entry is shown indented just for the sake of readability.
 Otherwise, it would be on as single line.